ibmverse/verse-developer/tutorials/tutorials.md

 4. At the back of the bizCard you will see a new button called __Person Action__.
 ![bizCard action](img/1_bizcard_action.png)

 5. Click on the __Person Action__ button.
-This will load a web application in a separate window, which uses information sent from the Verse bizCard.
+This will load a web Application in a separate window, which uses information sent from the Verse bizCard.

 ### How it works
 If you have reached this step, congratulations!
-You have successfully installed the Verse Developer Extension with one default application, but how does this all work?
+You have successfully installed the Verse Developer Extension with one default Application, but how does this all work?

-The external application is registered via the file `applications.json`, which is under the `src` folder.
+The external Application is registered via the file `applications.json`, which is under the `src` folder.
 This file is also responsible for adding the __Person Action__ button to the bizCard.

 Open `src/applications.json` in a text editor.
 It contains an array of objects.
-Each object contains an application, with one or more extensions registered under it.
-The URL for the external application is specified under the property `url`.
+Each object contains an Application, with one or more Extensions registered under it.
+The URL for the external Application is specified under the property `url`.

 The URL contains the variable `profile.primaryEmail`, surrounded by a pair of angle brackets `<>`.
-The value for this variable will be calculated and automatically filled in when the external application is loaded.
+The value for this variable will be calculated and automatically filled in when the external Application is loaded.

-`profile.primaryEmail` is part of the *context structure* for the bizCard that gets sent to the external application from Verse.
+`profile.primaryEmail` is part of the *context structure* for the bizCard that gets sent to the external Application from Verse.
 A context structure contains information related to Verse.
-Each of the extension points (bizCard, Mail Read View, and Mail Compose View), will have its own context structure.
+Each of the Extension points (bizCard, Mail Read View, and Mail Compose View), will have its own context structure.

 To learn more about context structure and how they get sent, please refer to the __Further Reading__ section below.